 Dayr al-Suryān, Wadi al-Natrun, Egypt ("Monastery of the Syrians")

-Contrary to common belief, the Vatican Library and the British Museum did not get hold of all the Syriac manuscripts present at Dayr al-Suryan in the Wadi Natrun in Egypt.
-More than three dozen manuscripts remain there.
+As noted above, the Vatican Libraries and the British Museum did not purchase all the Syriac manuscripts present at Dayr al-Suryan.
+More than three dozen Syriac manuscripts remain there (alongside a large number of uncatalogued Coptic and Christian Arabic manuscripts).
 In 1901, an Arabic handlist was made of the remaining manuscripts there at Dayr al-Suryan and in the middle part of the 20th century, Murad Kamil made a more detailed description, a translated copy of which made it to Leiden, whence other copies of copies have floated around among scholars for years.
-At present, Sebastian Brock and Lucas van Rompay are working on a catalog of these codices, which promise to contain some truly exciting new material.
-First impressions (PDF) of the material present there are very exciting, indeed.
-(Here is a color version of the entire newsletter).
+At present, Sebastian Brock and Lucas van Rompay are publishing a new catalogue of these manuscripts with Peeters.
+See here for exciting first impressions (PDF) of the material there.

 Here is Wright, supplementing the information in his monumental Catalogue, on the purchase of the Dayr al-Suryan convent by the merchants of Tikrit for 12,000 dinars.